A Guide to Using Foreign Credit and Debit Cards in Tonga

 Another credit card fee you may experience in Tonga is a surcharge implemented by local businesses.
 Many businesses in Tonga apply a credit card fee of 4-5% on each transaction.

 Additionally, a withdrawal fee is also applied when using an overseas credit card at an ATM in Tonga.
-The fee is usually around TOP$8-$15 per withdrawal.
+The fee is usually around TOP$8-$15 per withdrawal, so it’s best to withdraw as much cash as you’re comfortable carrying.

-Because of these additional fees combined with the fact that not all outlets accept credit card, many travellers to Tonga consider using an alternative payment method.
+Because of these additional fees combined with the fact that not all outlets accept credit or debit card, we recommend using alternative payment methods to pay your way around Tonga.
 See What is the Best Payment Method in Tonga? for more advice.
-Plus, check out more tips in the 10 Tips for Travelling Tonga on a Budget.